-Helping ŠKODA with boosting customer confidence and financial plan conversions.
+Helped ŠKODA boost customer confidence and financial plan conversions, increasing satisfaction by 45%.

 Duration: 2 months